Unified lower bounds for interactive high-dimensional estimation under information constraints: Relation to other lower bound methods

 \subsubsection{LDP constraints}

+In this subsection, we will focus on the case $\priv \in (0, 1]$ (high-privacy regime).
+For the case $\priv > 1$, we rely a privatization of the communication-limited algorithm, which will be discussed at the end of \cref{sec:communication-upper}.
 Our protocol for Bernoulli mean estimation under LDP constraints is described in~\cref{alg:ldp}.
 As stated above, in each round $t=1, \ldots, T$, for each $j\in S_{t-1}$ a new group of players apply the well known binary Randomized Response (RR) mechanism~\cite{Warner:65,KLNRS:11} to their $j$th coordinate.
 Using these messages we then guess a set of coordinates with highest possible means (in absolute value) and prune the set to $S_t$.
 This is done in Lines~\ref{state-3}-\ref{state-6} of~\cref{alg:ldp}.

 In Lines \ref{state-7}-\ref{state-11}, the algorithm uses the same approach to estimate the means of coordinates within $S_T$ and sets remaining coordinates to zero.

 The privacy guarantee follows immediately from that of the RR mechanism, and further, this only requires one bit of communication per player.